nus-cs2103-AY2324S1/tp/docs/UserGuide.md

  ![Understanding GUI](images/UG_images/Understanding%20GUI.png)

-* Linktree's GUI is simple and easy to understand!
+Linktree's GUI has been designed to be simple and user-friendly.
+This guide will mention some of these UI elements:
 1. **Command Box**: You'll have to type the commands in this box.
 2. **Result Display**: Based on the inputs given, your result will be displayed in this box.
 3. **Help Button**: Type `help` into the command box, and you will see a help window pop up, giving you the link to